What to plant in February

 Blackcurrants should be pruned.
 On established bushes aim to remove a third of old wood (two years and more) cutting down to the base of the stems.

-Red and white currants and gooseberries should be winter pruned if not yet done.
+Red and white currants and gooseberries should be winter pruned if not yet done, as do apple and pear trees.

 Find out how to prune an overgrown apple tree

 Prune winter flowering shrubs once they have finished blooming.
 If you don’t have any already do consider buying some winter scent.
-Daphne, viburnum, sarcococca are all wonderful at giving you a bit of a fillip as you walk past and catch a drift of their sweet smell on low, dark days.
+Daphne, viburnum and sarcococca are all wonderful at giving you a bit of a boost as you walk past and catch a drift of their sweet smell on low, dark days.

-Now is also the time to winter prune wisteria.
+Now is also the time to winter prune wisteria and you can trim back jasmine to encourage new shoots.